alxlo/uselesspentabox/README.md

 ### Hardware

 Nearly all the hardware I've got as a bithday present from my most valued colleagues.
-It comes as a laser cutted [kit]](http://www.fablabshop.de/anleitunguseless) from [Fab Lab Shop](http://www.fablabshop.de).
+It comes as a laser cutted [kit`with some parts](http://www.fablabshop.de/anleitunguseless) from [Fab Lab Shop](http://www.fablabshop.de).
 Unfortunately the hinges were broken on arrival.

 ![it's b0rken!](https://raw.github.com/alxlo/uselesspentabox/master/images/hinges.jpg)